Shoulder Dystocia Symptoms

 Broken Arms or Collarbone

-The difficult birth associated with shoulder dystocia can cause the baby’s arms or collarbone (clavicle) to break or fracture.
+The difficult birth associated with shoulder dystocia can cause bones in the baby’s arms or collarbone (clavicle) to break or fracture.
 Doctors will use ultrasounds and X-rays to see whether a baby’s arms and collarbone were injured after delivery.

 Brachial Plexus Nerve Damage